Gateshead: Traditional and former

-William Hawks, originally a blacksmith, started business in Gateshead in 1747, working with the iron brought to the Tyne as ballast by the Tyne colliers.
-Hawks and Co. eventually became one of the biggest iron businesses in the North, producing anchors, chains and so on to meet a growing demand.
+William Hawks, originally a blacksmith, started business in Gateshead in 1747, with the iron brought to the Tyne as ballast by the Tyne colliers.
+William Hawks's descendants continued the various companies of the Hawks family, all of which had the name Hawks in the title, that spanned over 44 acres and employed over 2000 persons during the 19th century, in which they were one of the largest iron businesses in Britain and earned an international reputation.
 There was keen contemporary rivalry between 'Hawks' Blacks' and 'Crowley's Crew'.
 The famous 'Hawks' men' including Ned White, went on to be celebrated in Geordie song and story.

 In 1831 a locomotive works was established by the Newcastle and Darlington Railway, later part of the York, Newcastle and Berwick Railway.
 In 1854 the works moved to the Greenesfield site and became the manufacturing headquarters of North Eastern Railway.
 In 1909, locomotive construction was moved to Darlington and the rest of the works were closed in 1932.

 Robert Stirling Newall took out a patent on the manufacture of wire ropes in 1840 and in partnership with Messrs.
 Liddell and Gordon, set up his headquarters at Gateshead.
 A worldwide industry of wire-drawing resulted.
 The submarine telegraph cable received its definitive form through Newall's initiative, involving the use of gutta-percha surrounded by strong wires.
 The first successful Dover–Calais cable on 25 September 1851, was made in Newall's works.
 In 1853, he invented the brake-drum and cone for laying cable in deep seas.
 Half of the first Atlantic cable was manufactured in Gateshead.
 Newall was interested in astronomy, and his giant 25 in telescope was set up in the garden at Ferndene, his Gateshead residence, in 1871.